NetSci2025/netsci2025.github.io/focus_sessions.md

              alt="Picture of Omid Ebrahimi">
       </div>
       <p class="speaker-name">Omid Ebrahimi</p>
-      <p class="title">Towards precision in the diagnostic profiling of patients:</p>
-      <p class="subtitle">leveraging psychometric networks and symptom dynamics in the assessment and treatment of mental disorders</p>
+      <p class="title">Towards precision in the diagnostic profiling of patients: leveraging psychometric networks and symptom dynamics in the assessment and treatment of mental disorders</p>
       <div class="red-line"></div>
       <p class="description">
         Omid V. Ebrahimi is a Senior Researcher at the University of Oxford.
 His research focuses on the mechanisms underlying the development and maintenance of common mental health disorders (i.e. depression and anxiety) using multi-level and systems-based approaches, including models from network psychometrics and the dynamical systems field.
 In particular, this research examines how critical incidents occurring at the national and global level (e.g., infectious disease outbreaks, climate change, and economic recession) impact the development of common mental disorders and can alter human behaviour.